tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 ### TE LSPs {#TE_LSPS}

-The 'lsps' container includes the set of TE LSP(s) that have been instantiated.
+The 'lsps' container includes the set of TE LSPs that have been instantiated.
 A TE LSP is identified by a 3-tuple ('tunnel-name', 'lsp-id', 'node').

-When the model is used to manage a specific device, the 'lsps' list contains all TE LSP(s) that traverse the device (including ingressing, transiting and egressing the device).
+When the model is used to manage a specific device, the 'lsps' list contains all TE LSPs that traverse the device (including ingressing, transiting and egressing the device).

-When the model is used to manage a TE controller, the 'lsps' list contains the TE LSP(s) on devices managed by the controller that act as ingress, and may optionally include TE LSPs on devices managed by the controller that act as transit or egress role.
+When the model is used to manage a TE controller, the 'lsps' list contains the TE LSPs on devices managed by the controller that act as ingress, and may optionally include TE LSPs on devices managed by the controller that act as transit or egress role.

 ## Tree Diagram

-{{fig-te-tree}} shows the tree diagram of depth=4 for the generic TE YANG model defined in modules 'ietf-te.yang'.
+{{fig-te-tree}} shows the tree diagram of depth=4 for the generic TE YANG model defined in modules 'ietf-te'.
 The full tree diagram is shown in {{AppendixB}}.

 ~~~~~~~~~~~
 {::include ../../te/ietf-te-02.tree}